A custom built desktop computer with RGB lighting.

 Computers – Choosing the right one

 I got my first computer back in 1987.
 It was an old Commodore 64 with a tape unit and a German manual.
-If I tell you the release date of Commodore 64 was August 1982, and it was still relevant in 1987… yeah, back in the days, once you had a computer, you used it for years.
+If I tell you the release date of the Commodore 64 was August 1982, and it was still relevant in 1987… yeah, back in the days, once you had a computer, you used it for years.
 Why?
 Well, first of all, the choice was limited, and computers were still considered a luxury.

-Desktop, Laptop, Tablet …
+Desktop, Laptop, Tablet…

 Computers come in many different shapes and sizes in today’s modern era.
 While this can be confusing, don’t worry; everything becomes more apparent if you know the purpose.
 For instance, you will not buy a powerful Desktop tower if you are a casual user browsing the internet and watching movies.
 If you are in retail and own a small shop, you can choose between a cheap laptop, an all-in-one desktop, or even a tablet.
 It will be more than enough to run a POS software and an email client, but not much more.

-If you are in a "general" business, like state administration, banking, insurance, or similar, you can opt for a mid-range workstation.
-It can be either desktop or a laptop but consider a bit more power regarding CPU, RAM, and storage.
+If you are in a “general” business, like state administration, banking, insurance, or similar, you can opt for a mid-range workstation.
+It can be either a desktop or a laptop, but consider a bit more power regarding CPU, RAM, and storage.
 Especially storage.
 Working in the IT industry, architecture, graphics editing, engineering, or similar will require even more powerful computers.
 We are talking about computers with fast and powerful CPUs, lots of RAM, and a dedicated graphics adapter optionally.
 For instance, if you are in graphics or developing applications for IOS, you should consider Apple computers.
-They are a "native" platform for such work and will give you the best results.
+They are a “native” platform for such work and will give you the best results.

 Gaming is something that will also require a powerful computer with the accent of a decent graphics adapter.
 Such computers are usually custom-built and cost a lot of money.
-Alternatives are gaming consoles like Playstation or Xbox.
+Alternatives are gaming consoles like PlayStation or Xbox.

 Low-end Computers